ckeditor/ckeditor5/docs/builds/guides/development/custom-builds.md

 ### Installing dependencies

-First, you need to install dependencies which are already specified in build's `package.json`:
+First, you need to install dependencies which are already specified in the build's `package.json`:

 ```bash
 npm install
 ```

-Then, you can add missing depencies (i.e. packages you want to add to your build).
+Then, you can add missing dependencies (i.e. packages you want to add to your build).
 The easiest way to do so is by typing:

 ```bash
 npm install --save-dev <package-name>